ritam21iitk/computer-networks/Routing Protocols/README.md

 ## 12. Acknowledgment

-We thank **Prof. Adithya Vadapalli** for his guidance and the problem statements, as well as the TAs for providing timely clarifications.
+We thank **Prof. Adithya Vadapalli** for his guidance and the problem statements.